 For international students, allegations of academic misconduct can lead to very serious consequences.
 If you are suspended, you could lose your Visa and be required to return to your home country.
 Depending on the circumstances of your case, it could be many years before you are allowed to return to the United States, if at all.
 There are different educations expectations and standards from country to county, but academic dishonesty allegations can follow you throughout your life.

-Consult an Academic Misconduct Attorney
+Consult a National Academic Misconduct Attorney

 When school professors or administrators make a mistake, they may not be willing to admit they did something wrong.
 Students may need to take action to protect their rights, ensure due process, and challenge any unfair results.
 Attorney Joseph D. Lento has a firm understanding of the consequences and has helped countless students with such concerns.
 Contact attorney Joseph D. Lento and the Lento Law Firm at (888) 535-3686 today for help.